 NewToSki.com is reader supported.
 We may collect a share of sales or other compensation from the links on this page.
 As an Amazon Associate, we earn from qualifying purchases.

 If you’ve booked your ski holiday or feeling sore after a long day skiing, you might be wondering: what are the main muscles groups that are activated while you ski?

 Skiing is a complete lower-body workout.
-The main muscles used while skiing are the core abdominal muscles which act as stabilizers, the gluteus maximus (in your buttocks and thigh) which supports your legs movements, your quadriceps for extending the knee and flexing the hip and the hamstring (back of the leg) for flexing your knee up and down, and the foot and ankles muscles for edging your skis during parallel turns.
+The main muscles used while skiing are the core abdominal muscles which act as stabilizers and the gluteus maximus (in your buttocks and thigh) which supports your legs movements.

 Skiing is a high-intensity full body motion and most of the body’s muscles are activated at one time or another.
 Downhill skiing challenges the body with a much wider range of muscle activation and movement than most other types of exercise.